The Young Biometrician Award

 Co-sponsored by the British and Irish Region of the International Biometric Society and the Fisher Memorial Trust

 The British and Irish Region of the International Biometric Society, jointly with the Fisher Memorial Trust, award a prize every two years for young biometricians (no more than 5 years since completing full-time education), who are members of the British and Irish Region of the International Biometric Society.
 The award will recognise the research of one paper published, or accepted for publication, in a refereed journal.
 This award comprises a diploma and a prize of £1000.
-The rules are listed below and nominations for the 2021 award closes on 26 March 2021.
-Nominations should be sent before this date to Rachel McCrea at email address R.S.McCrea@kent.ac.uk.
+Nominations for the 2023 award have now closed with winners announced below.

 2019 Award